 - Access the Apple Health app on your phone.

 - You should see the Pacer app under Apps.
-Tap Pacer to access the permission page.
+Tap Pacer to access the permission page and turn on all.

 - Remember, Pacer needs to read AND write permission for the data types listed above.